 There are several inherent limitations to static analysis.
 Tradeoffs are often made between speed, precision, and false positives.
-We chose to have AndroidLeaks err on the side of false positives rather than false negatives as we intend for results to be manually verified.
-Thus, while it could assist, we do not intend for AndroidLeaks alone to be an Android market "gatekeeper" that applications must pass to be published or a definitive reporter to users of leaking applications.
+We chose to have 'AndroidLeaks' err on the side of false positives rather than false negatives as we intend for results to be manually verified.
+Thus, while it could assist, we do not intend for 'AndroidLeaks' alone to be an Android market "gatekeeper" that applications must pass to be published or a definitive reporter of leaking applications.

 While a dynamic approach would have high precision due to the fact that privacy leaks are directly observed at run-time, having high code coverage is a challenging problem.
-Dynamic analysis tools[7] tend to be manually driven, which does not scale to potentially tens of thousands of Android applications, as was our goal.
-Combining AndroidLeaks with a dynamic approach could have great potential, as AndroidLeaks could quickly scan many applications and determine candidates for further analysis.
-We leave this open to future work.
+Dynamic analysis tools [7] tend to be manually driven, which does not scale to tens of thousands of Android applications, as was our goal.
+Combining 'AndroidLeaks' with a dynamic approach could have great potential, as 'AndroidLeaks' could quickly scan many applications and determine candidates for further analysis.
+We leave combining 'AndroidLeaks' with a dynamic analysis approach open to future work.